 never lean/lie your acrylic goodie against a wall or surface face down

-never use a fibrous cloth, such as a duster, this will cause a patina over the decades
+never use a fibrous cloth, such as a duster, this will cause a patina over time

 never use it as furniture unless it has been specially coated or you don't want to put anything on it!